ianmcloughlin/python-fill2d/README.md

 3. Plot cos squared and sin squared instead.

-4. Instead of filling the area between cos squared and the x axis, fill the area between sin squared and cos squared.
+4. Instead of filling the area between cos squared and the x axis, fill the area between sin squared, and sin squared plus cos squared.